 Step 4: Now go to Discord.

-Step 5: In your group chat or call, click the webcam and choose Streamlabs OBS Virtual Camera.
+Step 5: In your group chat or call, click the webcam and choose Streamlabs Desktop Virtual Camera.

-Now Discord will pick up Streamlabs OBS as a webcam.
+Now Discord will pick up Streamlabs Desktop as a webcam.
 Doing this will allow your viewers to see your overlays, scenes, and sources.

 Please note, this will only share your video output.
 Your viewers will not be able to hear your desktop audio.
 To do that, you will need to install a program like VoiceMeter Banana to route desktop audio to Discord.
 Stay tuned for a guide on how to do that soon!